modiem/tetris/README.md

 # Tetris
 Tetris has very simple rules:
-- you can only move the pieces in specific ways (left, right, rotate, speed up the dropping);
+- you can only move the pieces in specific ways (left, right, down, up to rotate, space bar to speed up the dropping);
 - your game is over if your pieces reach the top of the screen;
 - and you can only remove pieces from the screen by filling all the blank space in a line.

+# Usage

+bash`pip install -r requirement.txt`

+Play game
+bash`python3 app.py`

 # Credits
 This project would not be possible without these awesome people.
 I am grateful to them for their contributions to open source.